farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 4. At the bottom of the **Settings** page is a sentence that says **Can’t find the setting you’re looking for?
 Go to the classic settings page.** In this sentence, select the hyperlinked text: **classic settings page**.

-5. On the classic **Settings** page, scroll down to the **Information Rights Management (IRM)** section, select the **Use the IRM service specified in your configuration** option, and then select the **Refresh IRM Settings** button.
+5. On the classic **Settings** page, scroll down to the **Information Rights Management (IRM)** section, select the **Use the IRM service specified in your configuration** option that appears to the right of it, and then select the **Refresh IRM Settings** button.

 6. This will return you to the top of the **Settings** page.
-You must scroll to the bottom of the page to select the **OK** button.
-In doing so, when you get to the **Information Rights Management (IRM)** section, verify the **Use the IRM service specified in your configuration** option is selected and a **We successfully refreshed your settings** message appears below the **Refresh IRM Settings** button.
-Continue scrolling to the bottom of the page and select **OK**.
+Scroll down to the **Information Rights Management (IRM)** section and verify the **Use the IRM service specified in your configuration** option is selected and a **We successfully refreshed your settings** message appears below the **Refresh IRM Settings** button.
+Continue scrolling to the bottom of the page and select the **OK** button.

 7. This will return you to the top of the **Settings** page.
-In your browser, close the current tab (the **xxxxxZZZZZZ-admin.sharepoint.com** tab).
+In your browser, close the current tab (the **https://xxxxxZZZZZZ-admin.sharepoint.com** tab).

 8. Do **NOT** close the **SharePoint admin center** tab in your Edge browser.
-Leave your browser open for the next task.
+Leave this tab and your browser open for the next task.

 ### Task 7 – Turn on Audit Logging to enable Alert Policies

-In Lab 3, you will create Alert Policies using the Security and Compliance Center.
+In Lab 3, you will create Alert Policies using the Microsoft 365 Defender portal.
 However, before you can implement alerts, an admin must first turn on Audit Logging for the organization.
 Since it can take a couple of hours for audit logging to become fully enabled once you turn it on, you will turn it on in this lab so that it's fully enabled by the time you get to Lab 3.

-**Note:** If you see an error message, "Fail to opt in, please refresh", Audit Logging is being enabled in the background and the message can safely be ignored.
+**Important:** If you see an error message, "Fail to opt in, please refresh", Audit Logging is being enabled in the background and the message can safely be ignored.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**. <br/>

 	Select the **Microsoft 365 admin center** tab in your Edge browser.

 2. In the **Microsoft 365 admin center**, select **Show all** (if necessary) in the left-hand navigation pane to see all the navigation options.
 Under **Admin centers,** select **Security**.
-This will open **Microsoft 365 Defender**.
+This will open the **Microsoft 365 Defender** portal.

 3. In **Microsoft 365 Defender**, in the left-hand navigation pane, select **Audit**.

-4. In the **Audit** window, if auditing is not turned on for your organization, a banner is displayed that says: **Start recording user and admin activity**.
+4. In the **Audit** window, a banner is displayed that says: **Start recording user and admin activity** if auditing is not turned on for your organization.
 This banner is your prompt to turn on audit logging. <br/>

 	Select this banner now to turn on audit logging.

+5. In the **security** dialog box that appears, select **Yes** for the system to update your organization settings.

-5. Leave the Client 1 VM and all the browser tab in Edge open and proceed to the next lab.
+6. A message box will appear at the top of the portal that asks you to **Please wait a moment while we update your organization settings...** It usually takes a couple of minutes for this message to disappear.
+You should leave the Client 1 VM and all the browser tabs in Edge open and proceed to the next lab.

 ### Task 8 – Prepare Users for Content Searches

 In Module 8, you will perform a Content Search lab that requires that Joni Sherman and Holly Dickson be members of the eDiscovery Manager role.
 In this exercise, you will add Joni and Holly to this role.
-The reason you are doing this now is that it can sometimes take up to an hour or more for newly assigned permissions to successfully propagate.
+The reason you are doing this now is that it can sometimes take up to an hour or more for newly assigned permissions to successfully propagate through the system.
 If you waited and assigned Holly and Joni to this role group at the time you performed the Content Search lab in Module 8, you would receive error messages involving parameter fields because their permissions would not have finished propagating.
 By adding them to this role group now, enough time will elapse for the propagation to complete by the time you get to the Module 8 lab.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.